nephatrine/docker-gitea-web/README.md

 or ``-p HOST:CONTAINER/PROTOCOL`` syntax.

 - ``22/tcp``: SSH Server.
 This is optional to allow users interact with the git repos using ssh.
+- ``80/tcp``: Gitea Server.
+This is the optional HTTP redirect port if using SSL.
 - ``3000/tcp``: Gitea Server.
 This is the Gitea web server.